Pneumococcal Disease Digital Illustration

 Pneumococcal Vaccine and COVID-19 Vaccine

-COVID-19 vaccines may be administered on the same day as pneumococcal vaccines, but each vaccine should be injected in a different site (for example, different arms or at least 1 inch apart if in the same arm).
+COVID-19 vaccines can be given on the same day as pneumococcal vaccines, but each vaccine should be injected in a different site (for example, different arms or at least 1 inch apart if in the same arm).

 Treatment

 Antibiotics are used to treat pneumococcal disease.
-However, pneumococcal bacteria can be resistant to treatment with 1 or more antibiotics commonly used for treatment.
+However, pneumococcal bacteria can be resistant to antibiotics commonly used for treatment.
 In serious infections, treatment may start with a broad-spectrum antibiotic, which works against a wide range of bacteria.
 After testing, once more is known about the specific bacteria the patient has, a more targeted antibiotic may be selected.

 Key Audiences